Juho Kilo: ADO Den Haag

 On 5 August 2024, Kilo signed a contract with Eerste Divisie club ADO Den Haag in the Netherlands for two seasons, with an option for a third, for an undisclosed fee.
 He scored his first goals for the club on 4 October, by a brace in a 5–1 away win against TOP Oss, becoming the first Finnish player since Joonas Kolkka in 2006 to score for ADO Den Haag.
 In July 2025, Kilo signed a three-year contract extension.
+On 17 March 2026, after a win against Jong Utrecht, ADO won a promotion to Eredivisie, six matches prior to the regular season ending.

 Personal life

-His younger brother Jesse Kilo is also a footballer, playing for Hamburger SV II.
+His younger brother Jesse is also a professional footballer.